 Marquette University Law School offers a challenging academic program that provides a solid foundation in legal theory and principles.
 We provide practical training in the nuts and bolts of being an effective attorney.

-Marquette University Law School students work with an outstanding faculty in an atmosphere of complete academic and intellectual freedom.
-You have the added advantages of flexible scheduling and a part-time option.
+Marquette Law School students work with an outstanding faculty in an atmosphere of complete academic and intellectual freedom.
+Students have the added advantages of flexible scheduling and a part-time option.

 Experiential learning is built in to our curriculum.
 You can choose to participate in a prosecutor, defender, or mediation clinic or to complete a judicial or agency internship.
 Find out more information about our clinics and judicial internships.